vtjeng/MIPVerify.jl/README.md

 Determining the minimum adversarial distortion for some input (or proving that no bounded perturbation of that input causes a misclassification) corresponds to solving an optimization problem.
 For piecewise-linear neural networks, the optimization problem can be expressed as a mixed-integer linear programming (MILP) problem.

 ## Features
-`MIPVerify.jl` translates your query on the robustness of a neural network for some input into an MILP problem, which can then be solved by any solver supported by [JuMP](https://github.com/JuliaOpt/JuMP.jl).
+`MIPVerify.jl` translates your query on the robustness of a neural network for some input into an MILP problem, which can then be solved by any optimizer supported by [JuMP](https://github.com/JuliaOpt/JuMP.jl).
 Efficient solves are enabled by tight specification of ReLU and maximum constraints and a progressive bounds tightening approach where time is spent refining bounds only if doing so could provide additional information to improve the problem formulation.

 The package provides
   + High-level abstractions for common types of neural network layers: